ibrahimjml/Laravel-tailwind-blog/README.md

 #### Post Sorting and Searching and pagination
 - **Sort Posts:** Users can sort posts by latest, oldest, and most liked.
-- **Search Functionality:** Users can search for posts using keywords.
+- **Search Functionality:** implemented scout driver,users can search for posts using keywords.
-- **Pagination:** implemented scout driver to let user paginate between pages.
+- **Pagination:** Let user paginate between post pages,styled with tailwind.

 #### 🚀 All Pages Styled With TailwindCss ,more experience ,more responsive.
 🔥🔥 Upcoming very soon Realtime notification,follow/unfollow,account public/private.